grange85/ahfow-www/collections/_posts/2022/2022-11-09-naomi-yang-never-be-a-punching-bag.md

 tags:
  - naomi yang
 ---
-Not sure how this slipped me by but I just came across this tantalising trailer on Naomi's Vimeo feed, uploaded a few months back.
+Not sure how this slipped me by but I just came across this tantalising trailer on Naomi Yang's Vimeo feed, uploaded a few months back.

 > Indie rock musician known for her slow and melancholy ballads learns how to throw a punch from a tough-talking old boxer and a fiery neighborhood activist.
 But the fight she needs to win turns out to be in her past.